-When you use a Nespresso machine at home, you don’t need to worry about adjusting the water temperature for optimal brewing.
+When you use a Nespresso machine and one of our Nespresso compatible pods at home, you don’t need to worry about adjusting the water temperature for optimal brewing.
 The water temperature is pre-set and not adjustable, so you can trust that the machine will brew your coffee perfectly every time.
 However, the ideal temperature for brewing a coffee capsule is not the same as the ideal coffee temperature for drinking.
 For the best coffee drinking experience, we recommend that you let it cool down a little before taking that first sip.

 Our taste buds perceive flavours differently at different temperatures.
 We’re familiar with the concept of drinking wines at certain temperatures to best appreciate their individual nuances.
 The same concept applies to coffee.
 Experts have found that our perception of both bitterness and sweetness is more acute at mid-range temperatures i.e. not very hot, nor very cold.
 As low-quality coffee cools down its bitter notes become more apparent, which is why they seem to be more enjoyable at very hot temperatures.
 In contrast, high quality coffee tastes sweeter as it cools down.